Reparative therapy: changing one's sexual orientation

 Sponsored link.

-Association of Evangelicals (NAE) and senior pastor of the 14,000 member New
+Association of Evangelicals (NAE) since 2003.
+He was also senior pastor of the 14,000 member New

-Life Church in Colorado City.
-He was named by Time Magazine as
+Life Church -- a mega church in Colorado City, CO.
+Time Magazine

 one of the 25 most influential Evangelicals in the U.S. He is married with five

-children and an outspoken critic of same-sex marriage.
+children and an outspoken critic homosexuality and of same-sex marriage.

 That evening, Haggard denied the claims.
-He was preparing for an investigation by
+He prepared for an investigation by

 officials in his church saying: